 - X=221 Y=0 Z=63 mm, this is the most aft mass centering estimated from our mass analysis, when there is no fuel left, but there are a passenger and luggage at the back.

 - X=11 Y=0 Z=38 mm, this is the most forward mass centering estimated from our mass analysis, when there are no passenger and no luggage, but a fuel tank in front of the pilot.
+This is a worst scenario for take-off and currently the aircraft in ground effect cannot reach more than 8° of angle of attack in this case.

 The design does not guaranty the best control here, we can see that if we consider the third (Red curve) CoG, which is the most forward CoG from the mass analysis, we don't have enough force on the elevators at max deflection to stall the aircraft, we can only pitch it up to 8° angle of attack in this context.
+Taking off is possible, but manoeuvrability is reduced and take off is longer as the longitudinal authority is reduced.

 The elevator design should be modified so that it can produce more force at maximum deflection, this would push the red line forward, and eventually in front of the blue rectangle.